rmorsomme/Fractals-and-Chaos-Game/RMD_Script.md

 Experimenting
 -------------

-Changing the probabilities in `proba` changes the distribution of the points among the different elements of the fern (stem, leaves' end, left- and right-hand sides).
+Changing the probabilities in `proba` changes the distribution of the points among the different elements of the fern (stem, leaves' end, and left- and right-hand sides).
 If we set one of the elements of `proba` to `0`, it leaves the associated element of the fern blank.

 ``` r
 proba     <- c(0.01, 0.85, 0.07, 0.07)